An exceptional group of prints is just one of the permanent collections in the renovated Cleveland Museum of Art.

 Head to Progressive Field for an Indians baseball game.

-Beer comes first at the 1860s tavern Great Lakes Brewing Company, with five year-round and nine seasonal craft beers; try the flights for $16.50.
+Beer comes first at the 1860s tavern Great Lakes Brewing Company, with five year-round and 10 seasonal craft brews.

 More information: (800) 321-1001; positivelycleveland.com